Dinesh23244/spingo-pipeline/README.md

 ### Development

-This pipeline and its documentation were developed with AI assistance (Google Gemini/Antigravity).
-The core shell scripts were created by Dinesh Palanimuthu, with improvements, bug fixes, and comprehensive documentation generated through AI collaboration.
+This pipeline was developed by Dinesh Palanimuthu to address practical gaps in the original SPINGO software that were encountered while processing over 10,000 gut microbiome samples.
+The pipeline streamlines SPINGO usage by providing:

+- **Automated workflow**: Eliminates manual steps and reduces user errors
+- **Robust error handling**: Validates dependencies and provides clear feedback
+- **Batch processing**: Efficiently handles large-scale microbiome studies
+- **User-friendly interface**: Simplifies complex operations into single commands

+The comprehensive documentation and improvements were developed with AI assistance (Google Gemini/Antigravity), combining domain expertise from large-scale microbiome analysis with modern software development practices to create a production-ready pipeline for the research community.

 ## 📧 Support